richardcornish/jquery-endmark/README.md

 # jQuery Glyph

-**jQuery Glyph** is a jQuery plugin that inserts a decorative symbol to the last paragraph or list item of a block of text, which creating a professional appearance like those in magazines and newspapers.
+**jQuery Glyph** is a jQuery plugin that appends a decorative symbol to the last paragraph or list item of a block of text, creating a professional appearance like those in magazines and newspapers.

 A lot of CMSs are ill-equipped to handle the task, and rightfully so.
 The glyph is decorative and should not be inserted into the original text.
 This makes it a perfect case for a JavaScript DOM insertion.